The George A. Miller Award

 Read the article on Sage Journals

-APA Division 1 is pleased to announce the winners of the 2024 George A. Miller Award, Judith Glück and Nicholas Westrate, for their article “The wisdom researchers and the elephant: An integrative model of wise behavior”.
+APA Division 1 is pleased to announce the winners of the 2025 George A. Miller Award, Phillip L. Hammack and Adriana M. Manago, for their article “The Psychology of Sexual and Gender Diversity in the 21st Century: Social Technologies and Stories of Authenticity”.
 The George A. Miller Award goes to the nominated paper that best represents the mission of APA Division 1 to integrate perspectives across subdisciplines of psychology and from psychology to other fields.
-We appreciated the way the authors integrated the best parts of several different models of wisdom, notably including both cognitive and non-cognitive components.
-No doubt other researchers and theorists on wisdom will find their new theory to be as compelling as we did and use it as the basis for further advances.
-We share the authors’ hope that understanding the psychology of wisdom better will lead to more of it.
 The reference for the article appears below.

 Apply for Awards & Grants